 Using Your New License

-Per the rules of the Indiana Graduated Driver Licensing (GDL) Program, your new license will come with some restrictions concerning when you can drive and who you can have in the car with you.
+Per the rules of the Virginia Graduated Driver Licensing (GDL) Program, your new license will come with some restrictions concerning when you can drive and who you can have in the car with you.

 If you are under age 18, you can’t drive from midnight to 4 A.M. except when driving: